 Many claimants do not consider seeking compensation for non-economic damages before they speak with a lawyer.

-Consulting with a qualified California personal injury attorney will help you recover compensation for both economic and non-economic damages.
+Consulting with a qualified personal injury attorney will help you recover compensation for both economic and non-economic damages.

 Which Factors Influence the Value of a Brain Injury Claim?